sonatype-nexus-community/cargo-pants/README.md

 This allows you to run `cargo pants` on a `Cargo.lock` file anywhere on your filesystem.

-If this flag is not supplied, `cargo pants` will assume a local `Cargo.lock` file.
+If this option is not supplied, `cargo pants` will assume a local `Cargo.lock` file.

 We will also inform you of our opinions of your pants style choice: